 If you are running a VPN server of your own at home there are some definite benefits you can obtain on the privacy, security, and accessibility fronts.

-How to Setup a VPN Server – Two Options
+How to Setup a VPN Server – Two Methods

 There are different options for successfully creating your VPN sever.
 I will explain two of the easiest approaches for going about this task:

 1. Use a VPN-enabled Router

 The easiest way to setup a home VPN server is by using a router that has built-in support for hosting a VPN.
 Some routers offer this functionality by default, while others can be configured to support VPN servers after flashing their firmware with DD-WRT.